jose-narvaez/car-dealership/README.md

 - Calculate revenue by day or month

 Customer:
--Can do the same search as staff users, but not having access to accident history information
+- Can do the same search as staff users, but not having access to accident history information

 ![Class Diagram](classDiagram.jpg)